Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Research/Urban Morphogenesis/Climate Change and South African Morphogenetic Growth.md

-In partnership with the African Centre for Cities
+In partnership with the African Centre for Cities?
 ## Existing Research
 [[Pathways to Transformative Adaptation in South African Cities]]

 ## Data Availability

 ## Model Evaluation